 Many think that telecom giants will end up building the foundation of most public cloud environments.
-With that in mind, the new Integrated Cloud Delivery Platform from Cisco Systems and BMC will aim itself at large
+With that in mind, the new Integrated Cloud Delivery Platform from Cisco Systems and BMC will aim itself at large service providers like AT&T and Verizon.

 Anybody who's trying to sell cloud infrastructure is going to need this kind of capability.